uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

    information about cohorts and creating cohort-specific courseware, see :ref:`Cohorts Overview` and :ref:`Cohorted Courseware Overview`.

-For more information about creating open response assessments, including step- by-step instructions, see the following sections.
+For more information about creating open response assessments, including step by step instructions, see the following sections.

+* :ref:`Best Practices for ORA`
 * :ref:`PA Elements`
 * :ref:`PA Scoring`
 * :ref:`PA Create an ORA Assignment`
 * :ref:`Accessing ORA Assignment Information`

 For information about viewing metrics and student responses for released open response assessments, see :ref:`Accessing ORA Assignment Information`.